worbli/marketinigWepApp/markdown/en/team.md

 [Twitter](https://twitter.com/RicaCrypto)
 [Linked In](https://www.linkedin.com/in/matthew-haynes-93a9797b/)

 A serial entrepreneur, Matt has been an avid blockchain participant and involved in the EOSIO space prior to the launch of the ecosystem.
-Matt held a previous position as Co-Founder and COO of a social media blockchain startup helping to bring the application to 20,000 active users within six months of the launch prior to joining the WORBLI team full time.
+Matt held a previous position as Co-Founder and COO of a social media blockchain startup helping to bring the application to 20,000 active users within six months of the launch prior to joining the WORBLI team full-time.
 Matt also works as a full time member of the business development team and has a strong interest and passion for compliance coming from an operational and risk assessment background with some of the largest Oil and Gas companies in the world.

 _**Martin Cooper**_
 _(Operations)_

 Martin has over ten years of management and marketing experience in the food & beverage industry which he left to join the blockchain industry.
 He received his MCP and started mining Litecoin in 2014.
-He then became a full-time Crypto trader early 2017.
+He then became a full-time Crypto trader in early 2017.
 Martin has worked with EOS projects such as Trybe, Karma & Gyfite and held positions investigating fraudulent activity on EOS and within Dapps.
 He also became an Editor and Support for projects within EOSIO.

 _**Mitchell Mahaffey**_
 _(Partnerships Manager)_
 [Linked In](https://www.linkedin.com/in/mitchell-mahaffey/)

-Mitchell Mahaffey is a blockchain enthusiast and content creator with several years of experience in researching, writing and contributing in the distributed ledger community.
+Mitchell Mahaffey is a blockchain enthusiast and content creator with several years of experience in researching, writing and contributing to the distributed ledger community.
 Mitchell is the founder of Speak Crypto, a platform offering free courses, content and consulting which has been used as a critical resource for many individuals and start-ups looking to enter the space.

 _**Tom Bicknell**_
 _(Fintech Legal Advisor)_